-COMM 4451 Copy Writing for Telecommunication and Electronic Media 3/0/3
+COMM 4451 Public Relations Writing 3/0/3

 Prerequisite: COMM 3301 and COMM 1154 with a minimum grade of C and ENGL 1102 with a minimum grade of C

 A study and application of principles and techniques for writing across traditional and emerging digital media platforms.
 Emphasis on informational and persuasive writing for public relations.